-Due to its geographic position, North Carolina can experience both direct and indirect impacts from tropical cyclones.
+Due to its geographic location on the east coast of the United States, North Carolina can experience both direct and indirect impacts from tropical cyclones.
 There are several paths that a hurricane may take, all of which result in varying effects to North Carolina (Fig. 1).
 A "coastal track" (where the hurricane skirts the coastline) typically results in a threat of heavy rain, high winds and storm surge across portions of central and eastern North Carolina.
 A "gulf track" (when a hurricane makes landfall on the Gulf Coast and moves northward) often brings heavy rains and flooding to the western portion of the State.
 A "direct hit" can cause statewide damage from heavy rain, high winds and storm surge and often results in the most widespread impacts.